Monday, February 18, 2019

 Open the foil to expose the top surface of the slice.
 Place it directly on the rack your toaster oven at 350 degrees (preheating's unnecessary).
 Check frequently after four minutes.
 When the cheese begins to just barely loosen (not warm but not fully frozen), heat a cast iron skillet or griddle on medium.
 A couple minutes later, transfer slice (still encased in foil, which should now be lightly re-closed) from the toaster oven to the skillet/griddle.
 After three minutes, watch carefully, as the crust can suddenly burn right through the aluminum (I'd suggest, btw, using thick heavy-duty aluminum, which also offers better freezer protection).

-If the slice has significant toppings, and they're not quite warm, pop it back into toaster oven once more, at a high temperature (broil, if possible), for just a short time...and watch it like a hawk.
+If the slice has significant toppings, and they're not quite warm, open up the top foil and pop the slice back into toaster oven at high temperature (broil, if possible) for just a short time...and watch it like a hawk.
 Do not wait till cheese bubbles or top crust begins to brown!
 That's much too late!
 This isn’t like the original baking of the pizza (again: don’t try to recreate).

 Further Reading: